 Native apps don’t have a steep learning curve as well.
 “Native apps give you everything you’d expect from the company that built your device, as if it were simply meant to be,” Salesforce stated on its website.

 Developing hybrid apps is a breeze for programmers because it is easier to code and tailor to platforms.
 Site Point noted that oneadvantage is that you can simply add a line of code to create a new hybrid application for another platform, like when using Cordova.The downside of hybrid apps, however, is that they are slower in terms of performance becauseof their reliance on native browsers.

 Of course, there are situations when a native app seems more profitable.
 At last you can port your native app from iOS to Android.

 But here I want to write in support cross platform app development.
-A hybrid app can be recommended when you face challenges such as:
+So, why cross-platform development?
+This type can be recommended when you face challenges such as:

 – Limited resources;